-The only alternative to achieve big data analytics in visitor attractions is to go it alone, building a complete data technology stack and internal data capability yourself – a big undertaking.
+Pursuing to develop a big data analytics solution in-house – building a complete data technology stack and internal data capability yourself – is a big undertaking.
 Watch out for the complexity under the surface, as a business intelligence tool is only the tip of the iceberg.
 Be prepared to set aside a significant budget and most importantly, a lot of time.

 If you’re evaluating a comparison between Dexibit’s product and building a custom data solution inhouse, here’s a shopping list of what you’ll need to consider:

 1. The data solution

 Getting to good data is a big chunk of the data challenge and a huge amount of the work happens underneath the hood of the data stack.
 Expect most of your initial costs to incur here and know it will take longer and cost more than the team planned.
 For all the various systems you source data from (and a few new contextual data sources you’ll need to buy, like weather), each will need an integration developed, tested and of course constantly monitored and maintained.
 Going without data automation risks success – the more effort your team have to put into getting data, the less energy they’ll spend acting upon it.

 You’ll also need some means of managing those integrations – scheduling when to tap what system.
 You’ll need to come up with a way to handle things like refunds, which will change the underlying data since it was last taken in.
 And a way to track failures (or worse, partial failures) and fix these quickly.

 Managing a data lake or warehouse and data pipelines